Updated: Oct 3, 2022

 Many organizations, however, are still not positioned to fully enact either posture as the costs associated with true and balanced defense in depth are costly, while unilaterally architecting, deploying, and maintaining a wholistic defensive perimeter around every internet-accessible system and subsystem, zero trust, can be monumentally expensive.
 When the element of user friction is added in because you are making the user perform extra tasks, it’s understandable why many organizations are rolling the dice and hoping the hackers will not call their number.

 So, what do we do, is all hope lost?
 Well, no. Having spent a large portion of my life in the military environment, the design principle “KISS” or keep it simple, st*pid is engrained into me.
 In reality, we should be practicing “keep it simple and secure”.

-A company that spends millions of dollars securing its enterprise was severely compromised, and it paid a multi-million-dollar ransom to regain access to its data.
+A company that spends millions of dollars securing its enterprise was severely compromised, and they paid a multi-million-dollar ransom to regain access to their data.
 The compromise was not enabled by an overly elaborate or brilliant zero-day vulnerability.
 This was simple social engineering – stealing a password.

 Passwords continue to plague our security landscapes.
-They are responsible for the aforementioned Colonial Pipeline hack, and numerous other hacks including:
+They are responsible for afore mentioned Colonial Pipeline hack, and numerous other hacks including:

 Experian - penetration was achieved by the hacker posing as a private investigator from Singapore and convincing staff to provide credentials to the internal database

 Uber - the hackers were able to access Uber's GitHub account, where they found Uber's Amazon Web Services credentials

 Dropbox - the Dropbox data breach resulting in 60 million user credentials being stolen, purportedly due to an employee reusing a password

 SolarWinds - according to security researchers SolarWinds update server was accessible by using the simple password "solarwinds123”

 So, what do we do?
 Is all hope lost?